clusterio/clusterio/plugins/subspace_storage/README.md

 Run the following commands in the folder Clusterio is installed to:

     npm install @clusterio/plugin-subspace_storage
-    npx clusteriomaster plugin add @clusterio/plugin-subspace_storage
+    npx clusteriocontroller plugin add @clusterio/plugin-subspace_storage

-Substitute clusteriomaster with clusterioslave or clusterioctl if this a dedicate slave or ctl installation respectively.
+Substitute clusteriocontroller with clusterioslave or clusterioctl if this a dedicate slave or ctl installation respectively.